FERN TREE BUSHCARE

 We meet on the second Sunday of each month from February to November at 10:00am to 12:30.

-Our meeting place varies - see here for details of our current program .
+Our meeting place varies - contact us for details.

 After each session we usually have a picnic lunch together so bring along something to share.
 We provide tea, coffee, hot water, mugs.
 This will either be at the work site, at Fern Tree Park, or sometimes in one of our houses if the weather is bad.
 (If the weather is very bad the session is usually cancelled!)